Dave Freeman (British writer)

 David Freeman (22 August 1922 – 28 March 2005) was a British film and television writer, working chiefly in comedy.

 He was one of the first generation of writers who established television, taking over from radio, as the most popular medium for comedy.
 His works were known for their usage of puns and double entendre.

 During the small screen's Golden Age, he wrote scripts for comedians including Benny Hill, Tony Hancock, Ted Ray, Terry Scott, Spike Milligan, Eric Sykes, Peter Sellers, Charlie Drake, Arthur Askey, Sid James, Leslie Crowther, Roy Hudd, Jimmy Edwards, Tommy Cooper, Harry Worth and Frankie Howerd.

 Early life

 Dave Freeman was born in Marylebone, London.
 He trained as an electrician before joining the Royal Naval Fleet Air Arm at the outbreak of the Second World War.
 His service with the Pacific fleet took him to Ceylon, India, South Africa, Kenya and finally Australia where he met and married his wife, Alberta.
-Upon return to England in 1946, he joined the Metropolitan Police as a police constable in Paddington rising to a Special Branch detective at Scotland Yard.
+Upon his return to England in 1946, he joined the Metropolitan Police as a police constable in Paddington rising to a Special Branch detective at Scotland Yard.

 After a period back at Special Branch, he became a journalist, then took a job as a security officer for the American Officers' Club in Regent's Park, London.
 One of his tasks was to book entertainment acts and when he struck up a friendship with Benny Hill, the pair started writing together.